Why are the dilepton temperatures at the relativistic heavy-ion colliders are constant, T ~ 0.3 GeV?: Effective temperatures of intermediate mass dileptons observed at different energies from SPS to LHC

-Figure~1 shows the $T_{IMR}$ values extracted from momentum-integrated dilepton spectra at various bombarding energies from SPS~\cite{Mynote1} to LHC.
-These temperatures were determined from fits to the thermal formula for dilepton mass distributions of the form \mbox{$dN_{l^+l^-}/dM\propto M^{3/2}\exp{(-M/T_{IMR})}$}, where M is the invariant mass of the dilepton pair.
+Figure~1 shows the $T_{IMR}$ values extracted from momentum integrated dilepton spectra at various bombarding energies from SPS~\cite{Mynote1} to LHC.
+These temperatures were determined from fits to the thermal formula for dilepton mass distributions of the form~\cite{Rap16} $dN_{l^+l^-}/dM\propto M^{3/2}\exp{(-M/T_{IMR})}$, where $M$ is the invariant mass of the dilepton pair.

-The fits to the dilepton mass spectra in the IMR use the measured data obtained by the experimental collaborations after subtracting the so-called 'cocktail' contributions of final hadron decays (including mesons with $c, \overline{c}, b, \overline{b}$ quarks), as well as Drell-Yan emission from initial nucleons, but neglecting the secondary Drell-Yan emission from baryon--anti-baryon, meson-meson and meson-baryon pairs.
+The fits to the dilepton mass spectra in the IMR use the measured data obtained by the experimental collaborations after subtracting the so-called 'cocktail' contributions of final hadron decays (including mesons with $c, \overline{c}, b, \overline{b}$ quarks), as well as Drell-Yan emission from initial nucleons.
+Possible additional contributions from secondary Drell-Yan emission from baryon-anti-baryon, meson-meson and meson-baryon pairs are not considered in this comparison.
 The estimate of ALICE's upper limit of $T_{IMR}$ is obtained~\cite{Mynote2} from ALICE data given in Refs.~\cite{ALICE24,ALICE25}.